setunas/drello-api/README.md

 # Enter a Container

-When you want to enter a running container (e.g. to run database migration or tests), you can use this command.
+When you want to enter a running container of the server (e.g. to run database migration or tests), you can use this command.

 ```bash
 docker compose exec app bash